Electric Buses in Service This Summer

 This funding (about $9 million total) will contribute to important research and development for energy storage for ETS' electric bus program at Kathleen Andrews Transit Garage.
 The funding will also set the stage for significant cost savings for expanding the electric bus program to other transit garages.

 What prompted ETS to move ahead with buying electric buses?

-Electric bus technology has improved significantly over the past five years and can now handle most of the City of Edmonton’s bus service needs related to hours of operation, geographic distance and temperature extremes.
+Electric bus technology has improved significantly over the past five years and can now handle the City of Edmonton’s bus service needs related to hours of operation, geographic distance and temperature extremes.
 Another factor supporting the purchase decision was the availability of government funding.